FlorisDevreese/Flutter-CI-CD/README.md

 This project uses the following technologies:
 - Azure DevOps for setting up the pipelines
-- Google Firebase to do the app distribution to the testers
+- Google Firebase to do the app distribution

 This project starts from the basic *create new Flutter project* project.
 There is no extra functionallity added to the app.
-This only thing added to this project is a CI/CD pipeline for the basic Flutter app.
+This only thing added are:
+- a CI/CD pipeline
+- link with Firebase

 Both the Android pipeline and the IOS pipeline are encapsulated into one [`azure-pipelines.yml`](./azure-pipelines.yml) file.
 What follows is a chronological explenation of all the steps I undertook to create the whole pipeline.